simplybusiness/Kiln/data-collector/README.md

 Tool reports are published to a Kafka topic called "ToolReports".
 If you do not have auto topic creation enabled for your cluster, you will need to crate this topic.

 ## Configuration
 This component is configured using environment variables.
 Ensure that the environment variable `KAFKA_BOOTSTRAP_TLS` is set to a comma separated list of host:port pairs to bootstrap connectivity to your Kafka cluster over TLS.

-There currently isn't support for providing a custom CA certificate to trust when validating the certificates presented by the Kafka cluster, see #55 for more details.
+By default, this component will validate that hosts in the `KAFKA_BOOTSTRAP_TLS` environment variable are valid domain names.
+If you need to connect to a cluster using bare hostnames, you can disable this validation by setting: `DISABLE_KAFKA_DOMAIN_VALIDATION=true`.

+If your Kafka cluster uses TLS certificates issued by a private Certificate Authority, you will need to provide the CA Certificate in PEM format so that certificate validation can be performed when connecting to the Kafka cluster.
+The easiest way to achieve this is to add an additional volume when starting the data-collector Docker container containing the CA Certificate and set the `SSL_CERT_FILE` environment variable with the path to the CA Certificate inside the docker container.

 ## Request & Response Documentation